rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 > #### Note on message persistence
 >
 > Marking messages as persistent doesn't fully guarantee that a message
 > won't be lost.
-Although it tells Rabbit to save the message to disk,
+Although it tells RabbitMQ to save the message to disk,
-> there is still a short time window when Rabbit has accepted a message and
+> there is still a short time window when RabbitMQ has accepted a message and
 > hasn't saved it yet.
-Also, Rabbit doesn't do `fsync(2)` for every
+Also, RabbitMQ doesn't do `fsync(2)` for every
 > message -- it may be just saved to caches and not really written to the
 > disk.
 The persistence guarantees aren't strong, but it's more than enough
 > for our simple task queue.
 If you need stronger guarantees you can wrap the